Things to do in Uvita

 13. Envision Festival – Popular to do in Uvita

 If you’re visiting Uvita in February, you might be able to experience the Envision Festival.
-This 7-day experience to reconnect with nature, named Envision Festival, was created by the same person behind Burning Man.
+This 7-day experience to reconnect with nature, named Envision Festival, was inspired by Burning Man.
 You can expect a lot of music, a community feeling, educational workshops, and yoga.
 The festival is immensely popular so definitely plan this in advance.

 Best restaurants in Uvita